kvendingoldo/ordnung/README.md

 - **Pattern matching**: Support for glob patterns and regex filtering
 - **Comprehensive error handling**: Graceful handling of invalid files and edge cases
 - **Unicode support**: Full support for international characters
+- **Sort arrays by first key**: Optionally sort arrays of objects by the value of their first key
+- **Check mode**: Verify formatting without rewriting files (CI-friendly)
-- **Extensive test coverage**: Comprehensive test suite with file-based comparisons
+- **Extensive test coverage**: Comprehensive test suite with file-based and dedicated scenario tests

 ## Installation